We want to reassure our customers that we are here to help.

 Aimed at larger corporates who are strong credits (investment grade) but experiencing liquidity pressures due to the impact of Covid-19.
 The Covid-19 Corporate Financing Facility will allow large corporates to access short term financing through issuing Commercial Paper.
-The fund will be managed and administered by the Bank of England on behalf of HM Treasury.
+The fund is managed and administered by the Bank of England on behalf of HM Treasury.
 Find out more.